Intervention/docs/image/v4/modifying-images/custom-modifiers.md

 ## Custom Modifier Implementation

-The following very simple example shows a custom modifier class that combines a greyscale and a pixellation effect.
+The following very simple example shows a custom modifier class that combines a grayscale and a pixellation effect.

 ```php
 use Intervention\Image\Interfaces\ModifierInterface;